Applied Optics

-Applied Optics is a peer-reviewed scientific journal published by The Optical Society three times a month.
-It was established in 1962 with John N. Howard as founding editor-in-chief and Patricia Wakeling as Managing Editor.
+Applied Optics is a peer-reviewed scientific journal published by Optica three times a month.
+It was established in 1962 with John N. Howard as founding editor-in-chief and Patricia Wakeling as managing editor.
 Wakeling worked on the journal for over three decades.
+The editor-in-chief is Gisele Bennett.
 The journal covers all aspects of optics, photonics, imaging, and sensing.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 1.905.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.7.